apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>name defines sharding name, this name is also part of Service DNS name, so this name will comply with IANA Service Naming rule.<br />The name is also used to generate the name of the underlying components with the naming pattern <ShardingSpec.Name>-<ShardID>.<br />At the same time, the name of component template defined in ShardingSpec.Template.Name will be ignored.</p><br />
+<p>name defines sharding name, this name is also part of Service DNS name, so this name will comply with IANA Service Naming rule.<br />The name is also used to generate the name of the underlying components with the naming pattern <code>$(ShardingSpec.Name)-$(ShardID)</code>.<br />At the same time, the name of component template defined in ShardingSpec.Template.Name will be ignored.</p><br />
 </td>
 </tr>
 <tr>